Graylog2/documentation/pages/streams.rst

 throughput the system can handle.

 There are certain scenarios when a stream rule takes very long to match.
 When this happens for a number of messages, message processing can stall, messages waiting for processing accumulate in memory and the whole system could become non-responsive.
-Messages are lost manual intervention is necessary.
+Messages are lost and manual intervention would be necessary.
 This is the worst case scenario.

 To prevent this, the runtime of stream rule matching is limited.
 When it is taking longer than the configured runtime limit, the process of matching this exact message against the rules of this specific stream is aborted.
 Message processing in general and for this specific